 If your monthly instalments are not paid or you fail to contact us and agree a suitable repayment plan, recovery action may be taken against you.

-Confidential debt counselling is available from Citizens Advice Bureaux (CAB).
-There are two CAB’s in Haringey:
+Confidential debt counselling is available from the CAB.

 How we recover Council Tax payments

 Haringey Council's recovery policy has been drawn up in accordance with the current regulations governing Council Tax collection.

 There are different stages of recovery for Council Tax.

 Once a liability order has been obtained, the following methods of recovery are available to the council:

 - Attachment of Earnings

 The council allow special arrangements following the granting of a liability order.
 This is an arrangement agreed with the taxpayer inclusive of costs.